MGP Bylaws Proposals

 This proposal was discussed at length among co-sponsors from several Locals and represents the consensus vision of multiple Greens with extensive Green organizing experience.
 The co-sponsors believe this amendment will increase meaningful engagement of CC members with the day-to-day work of party organizing and balances at-large democratic voting with Local representation.

-2. Define Membership and Participation Rights
+2. Define Membership and Participation Rights - PASSED

 Article 3, Membership